JasperSmitz/ThoughChain/README.md

 Open `http://127.0.0.1:5000/` in your browser and enter a research question.
 The page will display each step of the pipeline and the generated report.

+## Further Development

+Want to build on this project?
+Here are a few ideas:

+- **Add PDF parsing**: Allow users to upload their own papers and extract insights.
+- **Add Long Term Storage**: Allow users to upload their own papers and extract insights.
+- **Citation Generator**: Export results in APA/MLA/BibTeX format.
+- **LLM Model Swapping**: Use Anthropic Claude, Mistral, or open models like LLaMA via HuggingFace.
+You could even train models for each specific module.
+- **Multi-language Support**: Let users input questions in other languages.
+- **User Accounts**: Save searches and generated reports to a personal dashboard.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.